-According to Savills, a global real estate firm, global billionaire activity in world real estate markets has been so intense over the last seven years that it has led to a doubling of property values in this sector, the largest rise being in Asia and China.
+According to Savills, a global real estate firm, global billionaire activity in world real estate markets has been so intense over the last seven years that it has led to a doubling of property values in this sector, the largest rise in Asia and China.
 The trend easily noticed is the rise in popularity of emerging markets.
 Another observation is that Zurich, the world’s most expensive city to live in, doesn’t feature on this list.
 We present a countdown of the top 10 most expensive cities for luxury real estate in the world.
-If you are considering a change in location, you might want to refer to this!
+If you are considering a location change, you might want to refer to this!

 10. Sydney, Australia –

 Australia’s most populous city, Sydney ranks 10th owing to its average price per square foot which is $880.
 The average property size in this city is 19,400 sq. ft.

 9. Mumbai, India – India’s buzzing city Mumbai saw a 176% surge in prices since 2005 with the average price per square foot now being $970 and the average property size being 6,800 sq. ft.